 - Step 7: Repeat

-There are so many expert tips out there to help you find last-minute flights that are affordable and that work for you.
-Many people know some of them, but few people know all of them.
-However, it’s important to use all of them combined to find the very best deals.
+There are so many expert tips to help you find affordable, last-minute flights that work for you.
+Many people know some of them, but few know all.
+However, it’s essential to combine all of them to find the best deals.

-Check out this great list of tips that we’ve put together for you.
-Surely, you’ve been using some of them for years.
+Check out this great list of tips we’ve compiled for you.
+Indeed, you’ve been using some of them for years.
 Others may be brand new to you.
-Give them all a try and you’ll soon be flying last-minute much more affordably than you’ve ever imagined.
+Give them all a try and you’ll soon be flying last minute much more affordably than you’ve ever imagined.

 Be Flexible About Your Destination